microsoft/vcpkg/docs/users/registries.md

 If configured in multiple places, overlays will follow the following priority:

 - Overlays configured through the command line
-- Overlays configured in the manifest
+- Overlays configured in `vcpkg-configuration.json`
 - Overlays configured via environment variables

 ### Versioning Support